-Whether your little one has decided they’re ready for their own “big kid” bed, or you’ve made the decision that it’s time for co-sleeping to come to an end, your next move is finding a toddler mattress.
+Whether your little one has decided they’re ready for their own “big kid” bed, or you’ve made the decision that it’s time for co-sleeping to come to an end, your next move is finding a non-toxic toddler mattress.

-And don’t underestimate this moment – this will be a HUGE shift in your child’s life towards independence, and that means it’s important that you respect it as so.
+Don’t underestimate this moment – this will be a HUGE shift in your child’s life towards independence, and that means it’s important that you respect it as so.

 RELATED: How to gently night wean your toddler

 I encourage the idea of allowing your child to join in on picking their bed in order to better help them acclimate to their new sleeping arrangements.
 After all, they’re about to become a big boy (or girl) as they sleep away from you or outside of the crib that once cocooned them.